RCHENLAB/dry-lab-standard/Single-Cell-Python.md

 ## Single-Cell Analysis in Python

-🖥️ This pipeline is also available at https://scanpy.readthedocs.io/en/stable/tutorials.html
+🖥️ This tutorial is based on Scanpy https://scanpy.readthedocs.io/en/stable/tutorials.html

+For more info, please visit the followed documents:

  ✔️ [Pre-processing and clustering](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html)